quasarstream/python-ffmpeg-video-streaming/README.md

 ```

 ##### Key Rotation
-The code below, allows you to encrypt each TS file with a new encryption key.
+This technique allows you to encrypt each TS file with a new encryption key.
 This can improve security and allows for more flexibility.
-You can also modify the code to use a different key for each set of segments(i.e. if 10 TS files has been generated then rotate the key) or you can generate a new encryption key at every periodic time(i.e. every 10 seconds).
+You can also use a different key for each set of segments(e.g. if 10 TS files have been generated then rotate the key) or you can generate a new encryption key at every periodic time(e.g. every 10 seconds).
 ```python
 import tempfile
 from os.path import join